-The certificate is valid for 10 years.
+The certificate is valid for 10 years, but if you have a G qualification the certificate is valid only for 5 years.
 This means owners will not have to obtain a new certificate during this period unless they renovate or change the property in any way.

 lf I want to sell my home and it has a poor energy rating, such as D, E or F, am I obliged to make any improvements?

-No, you must not make any improvements even if your property has a low rating.
+No, you do not need to make any improvements even if your property has a low rating.